sisby-folk/surveyor/README.md

 - 0 - deepslate caves

 **The Nether** has layers at:
-* 255 - always empty unless players use exploits to build there
+* 255 - empty bedrock ceiling unless players use exploits to build there
 * 126 - high caves and outcrops
 * 70 - mid-level outcrops and walkways
 * 40 - the lava sea and shores

 The layering dictates the **maximum number of floors surveyor can detect in an x,z column**.<br/>
 If it finds one floor in a layer, it can't find another floor until the next layer starts.<br/>
-More layers for interiors is "higher definition" - harder to miss a cave underneath another cave - but will take up more space.
+More layers is "higher definition" - harder to miss a cave underneath another cave - but will take up more space.

-Layering does not dictate **how maps display floors** - chunk summaries provide helper methods that output the top known floors between any two arbitrary Y values, so cave maps can easily be overlayed, combined, displayed as transparent, etc.
+Layering does not dictate **how maps display floors** - surveyor can provide the top known floors between any two arbitrary y values, so cave maps can easily be overlayed, combined, displayed as transparent, etc.

 ### Other Concepts

 The **World Summary** holds all of surveyor's data for a world.
 It can be accessed through the `SurveyorWorld` duck.

-**Structure Summaries** represent an in-world structure each (called `StructureStart` in yarn) - they include map-critical information for identifying the structure and its pieces, but not any actual blocks or piece NBT.
+**Structure Summaries** represent an in-world structure (called `StructureStart` in yarn) - they include map-critical information for identifying the structure and its pieces, but not any actual blocks or piece NBT.

-**Landmarks** are the primary way to represent all other positional information on-map.
-They have unique serialization per-type, and are uniquely keyed by their type and BlockPos - two of the same type of landmark can not exist at the same blockpos.
+**Landmarks** are a way to represent all other positional information on-map.
+They have unique serialization per-type, and are uniquely keyed by their type and position to prevent overlaps.

 ### Map Mods